 Studying in Wellington will mean that you will never be stuck for things to do.
-Our School of Hospitality and Te Auaha campuses are locations right in the hear of Wellington CBD so all of these things will be right on your doorstep.
+Our Hospitality Campus and Te Auaha campuses are locations right in the hear of Wellington CBD so all of these things will be right on your doorstep.
 Here is a list of some of the things Wellington has to offer when you need to take a break from the books.

 Te Papa is the national museum of New Zealand where you can explore New Zealand's history.
 Te Papa is a world leader in interactive and visitor experience museum experiences and entry into Te Papa if free.